 The National Parks Partnerships LLP was set up by the UK's 15 National Parks in order to create successful partnerships between the UK National Parks and businesses.
 During the year, the Authority continued its partnership with Columbia Sportswear, secured by National Parks Partnerships LLP.
 This five-year deal provides uniform for UK National Parks' rangers and staff.
-We continue to subscribe to National Parks Partnerships (our CEO chairs) which has delivered funding from commercial sources.
-This has generated income and project support and is innovating on green finance which may benefit nature projects in due course.
+We continue to subscribe to National Parks Partnerships) which has delivered funding from commercial sources.
+This has generated income and project support and is innovating on green finance to benefit nature projects.